python/mypy/docs/source/error_code_list2.rst

 Check that ``# type: ignore`` include an error code [ignore-without-code]
 -------------------------------------------------------------------------

-Warn when an ``# type: ignore`` comment does not specify any error codes.
+Warn when a ``# type: ignore`` comment does not specify any error codes.
-This clarifies the intent of the ignore as well as ensuring that only the expected errors are silenced.
+This clarifies the intent of the ignore and ensures that only the expected errors are silenced.

 Example: